Rick Klassen: Early CFL career

 Klassen was drafted in 1981 as an offensive guard by the British Columbia Lions as a territorial draft pick.
-Eight games into the 1981 CFL season, head coach Vic Rapp saw Klassen's potential on the defensive side of the ball and he switched him to defensive tackle after defensive lineman Rick Goltz had a season-ending injury.
+Eight games into the 1981 CFL season, head coach Vic Rapp saw Klassen's potential on the defensive side of the ball and he switched him to defensive tackle after defensive lineman Rick Goltz sustained a season-ending injury.
 In the 1981 Western Semi-Final, his first ever CFL playoff game, Klassen picked up three sacks against the Winnipeg Blue Bombers and helped the Lions win 15–11 in an upset at Winnipeg Stadium.
 The next week in Edmonton, Klassen played in his first ever Western Final.
 B.C. almost pulled off the unbelievable but fell short against the Edmonton Eskimos dynasty, as Warren Moon hit Brian Kelly for a late touchdown to beat the Lions, 22–16.
 Klassen played at the defensive tackle position until the 1983 season, when newly hired head coach Don Matthews put him at rush end in his 3-4 defense.
 In 1984, however, when Matthews, former Edmonton defensive co-ordinator, traded for James "Quick" Parker from the Eskimos, Klassen again switched positions.
 He was put back inside at defensive tackle, where he stayed for the rest of his CFL career.
-In June 1983, he retired from football due to a contract dispute, but returned nine-days later.
+In June 1983, he retired from football due to a contract dispute, but returned nine days later.